 Project management is becoming more user-centric.
-Ten years ago, PMO tools were all about functionality and features.
+Ten years ago, project portfolio management tools were all about functionality and features.
 But while a wealth of “useful” features can help win RFP or a sales pitch, they leave users by the wayside.
 Training becomes time-consuming and even the most basic tasks required an in-depth understanding of the tools.

 Today's project management tools, on the other hand, focus strongly on the user and on providing the smoothest possible experience.
 They enable you to identify different user groups and deliver tailored training to meet their operational needs.
-With dynamic user interfaces and telemetry, first-time users get an easy introduction to the PMO tool and experienced users get the functionality they need.
+With dynamic user interfaces and telemetry, first-time users get an easy introduction to the project portfolio management software and experienced users get the functionality they need.

 A good example of this is the radical redesign of Microsoft Project in the form of Project for the Web.
 The new version provides a streamlined experience and doesn’t require years of practice to use effectively.